-Passionate about writing, teaching, and art, Linda L. Osmundson has been contributing to these endeavors all her life.
-She has written several articles, consistently appearing in such regional and national publications as Family Circle, Arts and Activities, Be Magazine, and in nine separate installments of the Chicken Soup for the Soul series.
-She is a member of the Society of Childrens Book Writers and Illustrators, the Colorado Authors League, and the Loveland Museum/Gallery.
+Passionate about writing, teaching, and art, Linda L. Osmundson has contributed to these endeavors all her life.
+Her articles appear in regional and national publications for teachers, parents, travelers, Seniors, and children, such as Family Circle, Arts and Activities, and nine Chicken Soup for the Soul books.
+Osmundson writes consistently for a local newspaper.
+She is a member of the Society of Children’s Book Writers and Illustrators, Northern Colorado Writers, and Colorado Authors’ League.

-Osmundson has also been a member of a number of museum and gallery societies, including the Phoenix Art Museum, the Seattle Art Museum, and the Denver Art Museum, where she received the Teacher of the Year Award and presented at the National Docent Symposium.
-As a longtime art enthusiast, Osmundson has come to appreciate specific genres and artists.
-She has studied and collected the works of the nineteenth-century Western painter Charles Russell for more than three decades.
+Osmundson served as a docent at a number of museums and galleries, including the Phoenix Art Museum, the Seattle Art Museum, Utah Museum of Fine Arts, Hearst Gallery, Loveland Museum/Gallery, and the Denver Art Museum, where she received the Teacher of the Year Award.
+She presented at the 1991 National Docent Symposium.
+As a longtime art enthusiast, Osmundson appreciates many genres and artists.
+She studied and collected prints of the nineteenth-century Western painter Charles Russell for more than three decades.

 Osmundson graduated from East Texas State College with a degree in elementary education and a minor in English.
 She completed courses at the Institute of Children’s Literature.
 As a teacher, she taught kindergarten through eighth grade and adult continuing education.
 She taught lay people in her church how to teach and museums docents how to give interactive tours.
 Now she gives school programs on art appreciation and her books.